drflorianberger/TopicsInPhysics/book/week5/einstein.md

 \mean{x \frac{\del H}{\del x}} = k \mean{x^2} = kT
 $$

-From this equation, we can estimate stiffnesses of a fluctuating protein attached to a wall.
+From this equation, we can estimate the stiffnesses of a fluctuating protein attached to a wall.

 ```{figure} fluct.png
 ---